Home Top Vancouver Attractions Vancouver’s Stanley Park Vancouver’s Stanley Park Miniature Train Vancouver’s Stanley Park Halloween Ghost Train

 Halloween Ghost Train

-For more information about the Ghost Train, check out the Stanley Park Miniature Train website.
+For future updates, check the official Stanley Park Miniature Train website.

 Halloween Train Video

-To give you an idea of what to expect on the train at Halloween, check out the following video.
-It was taken at night in 2018 when the event had a “Jack O’ Lantern’s Journey through the Dark Forest” theme.
+Check out the following video for an idea of what the train was like at Halloween.
+The clip was filmed at night in 2018 when the theme was “Jack O’ Lantern’s Journey through the Dark Forest.”

-As you’ll see in the video, the train ride wasn’t scary.
-Instead, it was beautiful, magical and entertaining.
-Every year the event has a different theme, and some themes are more frightening than others.
+As you will see, the ride was not very scary.
+It was magical and entertaining.
+Each year used to have a different theme, and some were more frightening than others.

 Other Stanley Park Halloween Activities